What must every subscription box have?

 In the simplest of terms, product sourcing means to search for products.
 This term is used in literally every sales business, so it presents a core process for subscription businesses as well.
 Sourcing can be done either on a local or international level.

 As experienced entrepreneurs, we stumbled upon many challenges while doing product sourcing, and watched others confront their own challenges as well.
-Some of the dilemmas you may think will arise are:
+Some of the dilemmas that may run through your head are:

 Lucky for you, we have all the answers to these questions!
 And as always, we’re in a mood to share them.
 But, before we pour a metaphorical rain of practical know-how on you, we should cover a few more things…